miaonaise/ABB-Summer-2017/README.md

 The best software for achieving the aim is FreeCAD.
 By reading about it first you will realize why the others are worse.
 Things good to know before starting to read:
 - All softwares in the list have Python API for scripting geometry. (i.e. technically speaking, they are all capable of fulfilling the aim.
 I have only achieved the aim with FreeCAD.)
-- Only FreeCAD and PythonOCC has Python as its "main" scripting language.
-The others have their own scripting language linked to their GUI and require a Python wrapper library to sript the geometry in Python.
-(OBS!
-FreeCAD and PythonOCC are actually also wrapper libraries around Open CasCade (which is in C++).)
+- Only FreeCAD and PythonOCC has python as its "main" scripting language.
+The others have a different script language that runs with their GUI.
+This means it is much easier to script your geometry from scratch in python with FreeCAD and PythonOCC.
-- Open CasCade is very powerful.

 --The End--